atoomdev/fridayaios/README.md

 # 💡 Friday AI OS ![visitors](https://visitor-badge.laobi.icu/badge?page_id=fridayaios)

 **Friday AI Assistant** is a powerful, modular, and lightweight AI assistant written in Python.
-It supports both voice and text interaction, integrates with LLM and DALL·E, provides real-time weather data, sends emails, logs IP information, and more.
+It supports both voice and text interaction, integrates with LLM and DALL·E, provides real-time weather data, sends emails, and more.
 Designed to run efficiently even on modest systems, it serves as a fully interactive, customizable AI companion.

 ---